Planet-Status-Code-404/Final-Project/README.md

 $ poetry run python -m project_404 data_collection
 </p>

 This process will take a few moments.
-After data_collection is complete you can then generate the SQL database using the command line input,
+After data_collection is complete you can then generate the SQL database using the command line input:
 <p align="center">
 $ poetry run python -m project_404 sql_database
 </p>